 The Waikato Management School

-We invite postgraduate students in management and related disciplines throughout New Zealand, Australia and the Pacific to participate in this year's Waikato Management School Student Research Conference.
+We invite postgraduate students in management and related disciplines throughout New Zealand, Australia and the Pacific to participate in this year's Waikato Management School Student Research Symposium.

 This annual conference is a great opportunity for postgraduate students to share the results of their research in a friendly and supportive environment, and receive constructive feedback from senior academics.

 Full papers will be peer-reviewed for the Best Paper Award of $1,000, with preference given to sole-authored papers.
-Accepted full papers and extended abstracts will be included in the conference proceedings.
+Accepted full papers and extended abstracts will be included in the symposium proceedings.

-Postgraduate students includes those studying at Honours, Postgraduate Diploma, Masters or Doctoral level.
+Postgraduate students includes those studying at Masters or Doctoral level.

 - A full research paper (4000 words or less, including a 100-word abstract); OR